Freedom to Prosper, Through Low Dose

 As the holiday season has arrived, what do you enjoy most about this time of year?

-As I’ve mentioned previously, we tend to have really wonderful relationships with our beny2customers.
+As I’ve mentioned previously, we tend to have really wonderful relationships with our customers.
 So, there’s something remarkable and funny that I get to experience every holiday season.
 In most cases, it’s the vendor organizations that take this time of year to make sure they send gifts to their customers in celebration of the holidays and as a token of appreciation for their business.

 At UltraSPECT, I’ve dedicated myself to being there for all customers’ needs and have always backed up my promise of 24/7 availability.
 Still, imagine my surprise whenever this season comes around and it’s actually my office that winds up bombarded with gifts, fruit baskets and holiday packages – from our customers!
 It’s definitely a little bit backwards for a customer to be sending me gifts, but I appreciate it more than anything, and value my customers and the relationships we have established.